dresswithpockets/Project-Cygnus/README.md

 **Giving Credt:**
 The text garnered below in the following Markdown Code block must be included in a text file named "CREDIT.TXT" at the root directory of the redistributed package of assets or code found in This Project.
 ```
-A part or parts of this codebase, assetbase, package or software is redistributed or
+A part or parts of this codebase, assetbase, package or software is redistributed work
-reworked work originally created by the contributors and developers found at the following URL:
+originally created by the contributors and developers listed at the following URL:
 https://github.com/phxvyper/Project-Cygnus/blob/master/HUMANS.md
 ```